-- Energy Imbalance Reserves (EIR).
-EIR is designed to cover the gap between forecast energy demand and the supply of energy cleared in the day-ahead market.
-At present, the ISO ensures reliable operations if there is gap between forecast energy demand and the cleared day-ahead energy supply through supplemental reliability commitments.
-However, this service (ramping capability from committed units or incremental commitments, if needed) is currently uncompensated. - Generation Contingency Reserves (GCR).
+- Generation Contingency Reserves (GCR).
 GCR corresponds to real-time operating reserves.
-Thus, GCR provides an approach to securing day-ahead operating reserve supplies, to ensure adequate supplies are available in real-time, and to improve market efficiency by ensuring that day-ahead commitments reflect a co-optimized procurement of energy and operating reserves. - Replacement Energy Reserves (RER).
-The RER is designed to ensure that there are sufficient energy reserves to maintain reliable system operations in the event of an extended resource contingency.
-In particular, the RER is designed to ensure that real-time operating reserves can be restored after a system contingency.
+With the GCR, ESI provides an approach to securing real-time operating reserve supplies in advance of the operating day.
+This ensures that adequate energy supplies are available to supply these operating reserves, thus allowing operators to meet system contingencies in real-.
+In addition, day-ahead procurement of real-time operating reserves would improve market efficiency by ensuring that dayahead commitments reflect a co-optimized procurement of energy and operating reserves. - Replacement Energy Reserves (RER).
+The RER seeks to ensure that there are sufficient energy reserves to maintain reliable system operations in the event of an extended resource contingency.
+In particular, the RER is designed to allow real-time operating reserves to be restored after a system contingency.